What should I see in the park?

 Does the park have an admission charge?

-No tickets are required to visit the Liberty Bell Center.
+Are tickets required to visit the Liberty Bell Center?

 What security measures are in place in the park?